 - Be consistent.

 - Join the dots.
-Assist them to focus and make connections between what you are attempting to espouse.
+Assist them to focus and make connections between what you are attempting to explain.

 - Cooperate and let your student be a part of finding the solution.